HETCLIF-ECRs/HETCLIF-ECRs.github.io/README.md

-# HETCLIF-ECRs.github.io
+# HETCLIF Early Career Researchers (HETCLIF-ECRs)

-A central hub for the HETCLIF Early Career Researchers (ECR) initiative, featuring resources, event details, and collaborative projects.
+Welcome to the official repository of the HETCLIF Early Career Researchers!